-We adopt and disseminate clinical practice guidelines (CPGs) for medical non-preventive, acute and chronic conditions, behavioral health conditions and preventive health conditions.
+We adopt and disseminate Clinical Practice Guidelines (CPGs) for medical non-preventive, acute and chronic conditions, behavioral health conditions and preventive health conditions.
 These guidelines are based on current research and national standards.
-Guidelines are updated at a minimum of every two years or sooner if new information is identified.
-These guidelines can be downloaded and printed from https://providers.anthem.com/nv.
+Guidelines are updated at least annually or sooner if new information is identified.
+These guidelines can be downloaded and printed from providers.anthem.com/nv.
 You may request a copy of our CPGs by calling Provider Services at 844-396-2330, Monday through Friday from 8 a.m. to 5 p.m.
 Pacific time.